jacobrogers603/mark_my_words/to-do.md

 **Things that the user may not notice, or are more under the hood, but are still important**

 - sign out should redirect to auth page in all scenarios
-- Pressing close w/o saving while editing a public note brings you back to the private directoryItems page instead of the public profile page

 ## Pri III